Case study: discovery of a superbug

 Klebsiella pneumoniae was isolated from a wound specimen and was found to be a carbapenem-resistant enterobacteriaceae (CRE).
 The isolate was sent to Centers for Disease Control and Prevention (CDC) for testing to determine the mechanism of antimicrobial resistance, which confirmed the presence of New Delhi metallo-beta-lactamase (NDM).
 Antimicrobial susceptibility testing confirmed that the isolate was resistant to 26 antibiotics, including all aminoglycosides and polymyxins tested.

-This case tells us about the importance of health care facilities obtaining a history of health care exposures outside their region upon admission and checking for CRE.
+This case illustrates the importance of health care facilities obtaining a history of health care exposures outside their region upon admission and checking for CRE.
 When these bacteria are identified, appropriate infection control must be implemented to prevent transmission.

 Please share your thoughts on this case in the comments section below.